Balance In Exercise

 There was a time in my life when I would force myself to do intense daily workouts.
 I would push through with high intensity even when I felt terrible and KNEW my body wasn’t up for it.
 I had it in my mind that I needed to bust it in the gym every single day to be healthy.
 What I didn’t realize back then was that habit actually wasn’t healthy at all.
 Sure, I hit my all-time low weight, but I didn’t feel good doing it.
 All of the stress on my body from working out this way really started to take a toll.
 To be honest, it was just overall pretty miserable.

 Like everything else in life, exercise is all about BALANCE.
 I really believe that when it comes to exercise.
 Your body will tell you what it needs if you just listen to it.
-There have been days when by body just wants to walk and do restorative yoga, and other days when it is craving to get after a hardcore HIIT class and lifting some heavy weights.
+There have been days when by body just wants to walk and do restorative yoga, and other days when it is craving to get after a hardcore HIIT class and lift some heavy weights.
 When you take time to check-in with yourself, body and soul, you will likely find yourself doing a variety of exercises, which is a really good thing!

 There are three categories of exercises I want to chat with you about.
 Below is a breakdown of which workouts they include, and why each is important.